 But, of course, plenty of businesses have been launched for other reasons.
 Maybe you see a need in a particular market and want to offer potential customers product solutions to solve the problems they’re having.

-Whatever your business goals, an ecommerce project needs to be guided by research about both the products you’re selling and the people you hope to sell them to.
-This can make the difference between success and ending up with a stack of merchandise that you can’t get rid of.
+Whatever your business goals, an ecommerce project should be directed by research about both the products you’re selling and individuals you desire to offer them to.
+This can make the difference among progress and winding up with a stack of merchandise that you can’t dispose of.

 Know the market you’re entering.
 Be aware of what products succeed and the trends that have come and gone.
 Running an ecommerce website means not only knowing what potential customers may need right now, but what they’ll want in future.